airnub/speckit-internal/README.md

 - **Single source of truth** is `.speckit/spec.yaml`.
 Run `speckit gen --write` to refresh generated docs in `docs/specs/`, then commit the results.
 - **Verification** is enforced by the `speckit-verify` workflow, which fails the build if generated docs drift from the spec.

+## Dialect & Adapters

+SpecKit now routes every generation through a normalized **SpecModel**.
+The repository declares its input dialect in `.speckit/spec.yaml` (`dialect.id` + `dialect.version`), and the CLI picks the matching adapter at runtime.
+Today the catalog ships with two adapters:

+- `@speckit/adapter-speckit-v1` — maps the classic SpecKit YAML into the normalized SpecModel.
+- `@speckit/adapter-owasp-asvs-v4` — scaffolds OWASP ASVS v4 sections into the same shape so we can swap in that standard later without rewriting templates.

+Generated Markdown and the append-only `generation-manifest.json` record the dialect alongside tool and template provenance.
+To migrate a repo to ASVS, point `.speckit/spec.yaml` at the `owasp.asvs.v4` dialect (and provide an ASVS-formatted input file), then run `speckit gen --write`.
+The adapters keep templates untouched while enforcing compatibility through bundle constraints.

 ### Why it matters

 This rationale lives in the repository README so generated specs stay focused while the full context stays easy to find.